DreamOfTheRedChamber/system-design-interviews/README.md

 	- The most common use of active-active dumal masters setup is to have the servers geographically close to different sets of users - for example, in branch offices at different places in the world.
 The users can then work with local server, and the changes will be replicated over to the other master so that both masters are kept in sync.

 * Circular replication

+##### Planning for failures
+* Slave failures
+    - Because the slaves are used only for read quires, it is sufficient to inform the load balancer that the slave is missing.
+Then we can take the failing slave out of rotation. rebuild it and put it back.

+* Master failures
+	- Problems:
+		+ All the slaves have stale data.
+		+ Some queries may block if they are waiting for changes to arrive at the slave.
+Some queries may make it into the relay log of the slave and therefore will eventually be executed by the slave.
+No special consideration has to be taken on the behalf of these queries.
+		+ For queries that are waiting for events that did not leave the master before it crashed, they are usually reported as failures so users should reissue the query.
+	- Solutions:
+		+ If simply restart does not work
+		+ First find out which of your slaves is most up to date.
+		+ Then reconfigure it to become a master.
+		+ Finally reconfigure all remaining slaves to replicate from the new master.

+* Relay failures
+	- For servers acting as relay servers, the situation has to be handled specially.
+If they fail, the remaining slaves have to be redirected to use some other relay or the master itself.

+* Disaster recovery
+	- Disaster does not have to mean earthquakes or floods; it just means that something went very bad for the computer and it is not local to the machine that failed.
+Typical examples are lost power in the data center (not necessarily because the power was lost in the city; just losing power in the building is sufficient.)
+	- The nature of a disaster is that many things fail at once, making it impossible to handle redundancy by duplicating servers at a single data center.
+Instead, it is necessary to ensure data is kept safe at another geographic location, and it is quite common for companies to ensure high availability by having different components at different offices.

 ### Replication mode
 #### Synchronous and Asynchronous